andavi/201n12-journals/day5.md

 # Day 5 - The Why's

 It is important as an adult learner to know why you are learning something.
-This is true as it results to the larger - as in why am I doing web development - and the smaller - as in why do we use git - why.
+This is true as it results to the larger - as in why am I doing web development - and the smaller - as in why do we use git - why's.

 ## Large Why